 Example of Guest Checkout on the ShopDisney website

-If the user opted for Registration before checkout, follow these recommendations:
+If the user opted for Registration before checkout, follow the next checkout UX best practices:

 • Try to simplify and speed up the checkout process as much as possible.
 For example, generate a password automatically and send it to the email previously provided by the user.